unak/uron/README.md

 uron matches the Regexp values to the value of mail headers specified by the key, and do something if matched.

-If no block is passed, takes the value of `:dir` from the Hash parameter, delivery the mail to there, and exits.
+If `:delivery` is included in the Hash parameter, delivery the mail to the value, and exits.
+If `:transfer` is included in the Hash parameter, transfer the mail to the value, and exits.
 If a block is passed, call the block.

 Examples:

-    header :subject => [/\A[mailing-list:/], :dir => "mailing-list"
+    header :subject => [/\A[mailing-list:/], :delivery => "mailing-list"
 This means that if the subject of the mail starts with `[mailing-list:`, delivery the mail to `mailing-list` directory (it's relative from your Maildir.)